 - Sarah Fashbaugh, Community Resource Officer, Alcoholic Beverage and Cannabis Administration

 - Karen Jackson, Licensing Officer, Alcoholic Beverage and Cannabis Administration

 - This session is ideal for prospective business owners interested in seeking an alcohol license, established license holders considering making a modification to their business operations, or designates, such as law firm employees, who may seek alcohol licenses on behalf of clients.

 - Language interpretation may be requested during registration and is subject to availability.

 Please note that this presentation will not address applications for medical cannabis—patient, caregiver, or facility—registrations.
-Answers to medical cannabis questions may be found on ABRA’s website or by emailing [email protected].
+Answers to medical cannabis questions may be found on ABCA’s website or by emailing [email protected].

 This course is not a substitute for the Alcohol Awareness Certification Training which must be completed to receive an ABC Manager License.
 ABC Manager License.
 A list of approved Alcohol Awareness Training providers is available.